Former officer Derek Chauvin faces sentencing Friday afternoon

-Sentencing began Friday for fired Minneapolis police officer Derek Chauvin for murdering George Floyd last year, with Floyd's family members telling the court of the lasting trauma and impact of the events of May 25, 2020 and Chauvin delivering a brief statement.
+Former Minneapolis police officer Mohamed Noor was sentenced in 2019 to 12½ years in prison on second-degree murder for fatally shooting Justine Ruszczyk Damond while responding to her 911 call about a possible sexual assault in an alley.

-After Floyd's family and the prosecution spoke, Chauvin gave brief remarks before Cahill is expected to deliver the sentence.
+Minnesota Attorney General Keith Ellison was expected to hold a news conference in the courthouse, which is closed to the public, 15 minutes after Chauvin's sentencing hearing ends.
+Floyd's family, their attorneys, including civil rights lawyer Benjamin Crump, and the Rev. Al Sharpton were expected to make a public address outside the courthouse afterward.

-Judge Peter Cahill is expected to hand down the sentence after a brief break.
+After Floyd's family and the prosecution spoke, Chauvin gave brief remarks before hearing his sentence.

-The first victim impact statement was Floyd's 7-year-old daughter, Gianna, who said via remote video that "I ask about him all the time."
+The first victim impact statement came from Floyd's 7-year-old daughter, Gianna, who said via remote video that "I ask about him all the time."

 In response to questions from an adult off-camera, she said she wants to know, "How did my daddy get hurt?"
 Asked what she would tell her father when she sees him again someday, she said: "It would be I miss you and I love him."